mcarmenv/book-recommendation-system-mcarmenv/README.md

 The rest of the sources and credits are mentioned in the last section called **Bibliography and credits**.</br>

 ## Challenges
+My project does not solve the aesthetics of the app or the website, nor does it solve the reviews made by other users, even if other users do not like them, since everyone has freedom of expression within education and respect, with other fans of different books and with authors, or the non-reviews and non-ratings even if the book was marked as read, since they are not considered important data, being simply opinions, nor does it solve the number of times that recommendations by users are ignored.</br>
+Limitations and ethical considerations would include respect for each user's ratings for each book, whether they also review it verbally or not at all, simply scoring it from 0 to 5.
+It must be taken into account that this is a recommendation system when implementing a solution, and that these ratings must be respected by both the person working on the recommendation system and its end users.
+It's important to understand that it would be another tool to make life easier for readers when they search for a recommendation or a future read, without resorting to social media.

 ## What next?